claus-e-andersen/clanElectrons/README.md

 ## Main functions in package
 ```
+# The material for which the stopping power should be
-# The material in question is described in a list that
+# computed is described in a list that is typically
-# is typically called:
+# called:
-#   dat
+#     dat.
 # See, below for an example (dat <- dat.H2O).

 # --------------